gruenerstein/proxmox-virtio/README.md

 0  0    1 * *   root    /root/virtio.sh
 #
 ```
-In this example the script is located in the '/root/' directory.
+In this example the script is located in the '/root/' directory an will run the first day of month @ 0:00

+Please adapt the file to your environment and security needs.